taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 ```

 On the other hand,
-if these differences seem more like alternative parameters for the same set of commands the conditional variable assignment can be very helpful.
+if these differences seem more like alternative parameters for the same set of commands, the conditional variable assignment can be very helpful.
 This works like an parameter with a default value that you can override in the places you have more control,
 like the CI pipeline.
 One way to do that is set the default value as the one to use for local development,